muhammadasmar2000/CoronavirusApp/README.md

 # CoronavirusApp
+To use this app, run the code and being the app at the login screen.
+Enter in your login credentials to begin using the app.
+If you do not have an account, click the register button on the bottom of the screen to go to a registration screen.
+To create an account, enter a name, username and password.
+Then, click create account and you will automatically be able to use the application.

+To view the coronavirus results for a country, enter the name of a country in the text field that reads "Enter country."
+If you wish to view results of that country, click on "View Chart."

+To view popular countries, click on the menu options in the top right corner and click the options that reads "View Favorites."
+In this screen, you can click on popular countries and view the highest searched countries relative to the coronavirus.
+Click on any of the countries to view virus information on that country.

+To view recent news on the novel coronavirus, in the same menu in the top right corner, click on "View Recent News."
+This will take you to a new screen where there are three articles.
+Each article with have its title, author and article description on the screen.

+Remember when done using the app, go to the menu and click on "Logout" to log out of your account.
+If you wish to automatically be signed back into your account when you log back into the app, do not log out of your account when exiting the application.

 Commit 1: Login and Account Registration created.

 Commit 3: Coronavirus xml file and java file have been created